libretime/libretime/docs/admin-manual/tutorials/setup-liquidsoap-aac-streaming.md

 This tutorials walks you though the steps required to replace the liquidsoap package with a version that supports AAC streaming.

+:::warning

+Replacing the liquidsoap package has security implications, since this will remove the package from the system's package manager.
+This means that the package manager will not be able to update the liquidsoap package in the future.
+This includes backports of security fixes.

+Libretime is NOT compatible with Liquidsoap 2.x at the time of this writing.
+Future versions of Libretime will support Liquidsoap 2.x which will render these instructions obsolete.

 :::info

 Lets assume you already [installed LibreTime using the native OS installer](../install/install-using-the-installer/).
 Execute the following commands as the libretime user.